zouloux/docker-debian-apache-php/README.md

 > This image is built for `linux/amd64` and `linux/arm64`

+> **New** : this image is now from debian-slim, and not from PHP:X-apache anymore.
+> It's way slimmer and faster to build.
+See [./v1](v1) for previous source code.

 ## Installed extensions

 ### APT Modules

-- all modules installed by default with Debian 11s
+- all modules installed by default with Debian 11 slim
+- gnupg2
+- curl
 - git
 - sendmail
+- zip / unzip

 ### Other utilities